Tino-FRC-2473/FRC2017/README.md

     f.
 For Location, paste in the following URL: [WPILIB Software](http://first.wpi.edu/FRC/roborio/release/eclipse/)

     g.
 Click OK, and then install the software.
 Make sure to only install the software for Java Development, because the C/C++ Software is not neccessary for us.
+A warning will appear, warning you that the software is unsigned content.
+IMPORTANT: CLICK OK AND CONTINUE.
+WPILIB does not sign its software.
+2B.
+SKIP THIS STEP IF YOU COMPLETED 1 & 2.
+Open up Eclipse.
+Click on Help -> Check for Updates.
+A popup will appear with a progress bar.
+It will fetch updates from WPILIB and guide you through installation.
+When the warning appears that the content is unsigned, simply ignore and continue anyways.
 3. Download the CTRE 3rd Party Library.

     a.
 [Windows Users](http://www.ctr-electronics.com/downloads/installers/CTRE%20Toolsuite%20v4.4.1.8.zip) Click on the link to download the installer, and follow its instructions.